Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Answer: True**

 **Explanation:**
-- MIPS is load-store architecture
+- Load-store architecture
 - Arithmetic works only on registers
-- Must load memory to register first
+- Must: load memory → register, operate on registers, store register → memory
-- Then perform arithmetic
-- Then store result back if needed
+- This is by design (simplifies hardware, enables pipelining)

 ---